The Flock

 The inciting incident occurs at 13 minutes when A young woman, Harriet Wells, goes missing.
 Erroll discovers that one of his registered offenders may be involved.
 This case disrupts his planned retirement and awakens his obsessive instincts..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Erroll makes the choice to fully commit to finding Harriet, enlisting Allison's help.
+This illustrates the protagonist's commitment to Erroll makes the choice to fully commit to finding Harriet, enlisting Allison's help.
 He crosses into obsessive investigation mode, abandoning his retirement plans and plunging into the darkness he knows will consume him., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Erroll's obsession leads him to cross a moral line, brutally assaulting a suspect.
 Allison witnesses his complete transformation into the monster he's been hunting.
 His humanity dies; the whiff of death is his soul., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.